 King tides refer to the highest of the year’s high tides that occur when the moon is new or full and particularly close to the earth.
 During king-tide periods, large sections of normally exposed beach are fully submerged in water, and in some areas, waves can crash all the way up to seawalls and even cause flooding.
 The king-tide period is spectacular for witnessing the power of the ocean, but only from a safe distance.

 Each year, you can expect to see king tides in the winter months, but the dates change with the lunar calendar.
-In early 2023 they occur Jan.
-20–22.
-You can still catch some pretty high — though not technically “king” tides — from Feb.
-18–20.
+This season they occur Nov.
+25-27, Dec.
+13-15 in 2023 and Jan.
+11-13, Feb.
+8-10 in 2024.
 For more details about king and minus tides in the Seaside area, check out the city’s online tide-table page.

 Experiencing King Tides Safely